AndriiZahumnyi/kottans-frontend/README.md

 [Demo](https://andriizahumnyi.github.io/HTML-CSS-practice-Hooli-style-Popup/)

 In this practice task I\`ve faced with web accessibility, that was brand new for me!
-It was really interesting challenge, to implement ability to switch across all interactive elements using only keyboard (without a mouse) with CSS pseudo-class :focus.
+It was really interesting challenge, to implement ability to switch across all the interactive elements using only keyboard (without a mouse) with CSS pseudo-class :focus.
 Also was very interesting to realize this Popup menu without JavaScript, only pure HTML & CSS.